df8819/WinFunct/README.md

 # WinFunct App

-Random utility app for Windows with functions, scripts and options that have pissed me off to search or execute every damn time I need them 🤭🙈
+Random utility app for Windows with functions, scripts and options that have kinda annoyed me to search for or execute separately every damn time I need them 🤭🙈

 ### ***This is more of a "learning to code" repo that will change at will.
 It may provide useful features, but there will probably be bugs or some weird behaviours.
 Would be cool if a random chad would revamp the whole thing and add features I don't even know yet.
 Cheers*** 🍻